metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_filter_v1alpha2_manifest.md

 - `add_label` (List of String) Add a custom label NAME and set the value to the value of KEY
 - `alias` (String) Alias for the plugin
 - `bucket` (List of String) Defines a bucket for histogram
 - `discard_logs` (Boolean) Flag that defines if logs should be discarded after processing.
-This appliesfor all logs, no matter if they have emitted metrics or not.
+This applies for all logs, no matter if they have emitted metrics or not.
 - `emitter_mem_buf_limit` (String) set a buffer limit to restrict memory usage of metrics emitter
 - `emitter_name` (String) Name of the emitter (advanced users)
-- `exclude` (List of String) Optional filter for records in which the content of KEY does not matches the regular expression.Value Format: FIELD REGEX
+- `exclude` (List of String) Optional filter for records in which the content of KEY does not matches the regular expression.
+Value Format: FIELD REGEX
-- `kubernetes_mode` (Boolean) If enabled, it will automatically put pod_id, pod_name, namespace_name, docker_id and container_nameinto the metric as labels.
+- `kubernetes_mode` (Boolean) If enabled, it will automatically put pod_id, pod_name, namespace_name, docker_id and container_name into the metric as labels.
 This option is intended to be used in combination with the kubernetes filter plugin.
 - `label_field` (List of String) Includes a record field as label dimension in the metric.
 - `metric_description` (String) Sets a help text for the metric.
 - `metric_mode` (String) Defines the mode for the metric.
 Valid values are [counter, gauge or histogram]
 - `metric_name` (String) Sets the name of the metric.
 - `metric_namespace` (String) Namespace of the metric
 - `metric_subsystem` (String) Sets a sub-system for the metric.
-- `regex` (List of String) Optional filter for records in which the content of KEY matches the regular expression.Value Format: FIELD REGEX
+- `regex` (List of String) Optional filter for records in which the content of KEY matches the regular expression.
+Value Format: FIELD REGEX
 - `retry_limit` (String) RetryLimit describes how many times fluent-bit should retry to send data to a specific output.
 If set to false fluent-bit will try indefinetly.
 If set to any integer N>0 it will try at most N+1 times.
 Leading zeros are not allowed (values such as 007, 0150, 01 do not work).
 If this property is not defined fluent-bit will use the default value: 1.
 - `tag` (String) Defines the tag for the generated metrics record
 - `value_field` (String) Specify the record field that holds a numerical value